temporalio/documentation/docs/cli/index.md

 ## Starting the Temporal Server

-To start the Temporal Server and Web UI, run the following command:
+To start the Temporal Server, run the following command:

 ```bash
 temporal server start-dev